-If you are a parent going through a divorce, or if you have never been married to your child’s other parent and are ending the relationship, you may need information about child support.
-In Idaho, both parents, whether married or not, are obligated to support their children.
+If you’re a parent going through a divorce, or you’re ending a relationship with your child’s other parent, you’ll need to establish child support.
+In Idaho, both parents are obligated to financially support their children.

 Multiple steps are required to obtain an accurate child support figure, and the guidelines are quite complex and challenging to read.
 You can estimate how much child support a court would be likely to order in your case by downloading and completing an Affidavit Verifying Income (CAO FL 1-11) and either a Standard Custody Child Support Worksheet (CAO FL 1-13) or a Shared or Split Custody Worksheet (CAO FL 1-12) from the Idaho Supreme Court’s Court Assistance Office.
 If you’re having trouble navigating your way through the calculations and completing the forms, you should contact an attorney for help.

-If you and your child’s other parent have a parenting arrangement where one of you has primary physical custody and the other has visitation amounting to less than 25% of overnights per year, you should use the Standard Custody Worksheet.
+In addition to income, your custody and visitation arrangement will impact a child support award.
+Specifically, if one parent has primary physical custody and the other parent spends less than 25% of overnights per year with the child, you will calculate support based on the Standard Custody Worksheet.
 Under the standard parenting calculation, the total amount of support is divided between the parents based on their percentage shares of income without any adjustment for parenting time.
-Only the noncustodial parent will pay support; courts presume that the custodial parent’s share is already going toward the direct costs of raising children.
+Only the noncustodial parent will pay support; courts presume that the custodial parent’s share is already going toward the direct costs of raising the child.

-Guideline Income includes “gross income" plus any fringe benefits that significantly reduce personal living expenses—such as housing, meals, or a car—and minus certain adjustments.

-Gross income generally includes all types of income, whether earned or unearned.
-Common examples are wages, commissions, self-employment earnings, disability payments, and investment income.
+Guideline income includes “gross income" plus any fringe benefits that significantly reduce personal living expenses—such as housing, meals, or a car—and minus certain adjustments.
+A parent’s gross income generally includes wages, commissions, self-employment earnings, disability payments, royalties, military pay, and investment income.

-If you’re self-employed, you can deduct necessary costs of doing business from your gross receipts to get your gross income, but be aware that the allowable deductions are very limited and do not include everything allowed by the IRS.
-The guidelines contain a full definition of gross income and the Affidavit Verifying Income will identify the most common types for you.
+If you’re self-employed, you can deduct necessary costs of doing business from your gross receipts to calculate your gross income, but be aware that the allowable deductions are very limited and do not include everything allowed by the IRS.
+Idaho’s child support guidelines contain a full definition of gross income and the Affidavit Verifying Income will identify the most common types for you.

-In Idaho, the obligation to pay child support ordinarily ends when a child who is no longer attending high school turns 18 or a current high school student turns 19.
-A parent who wants to modify (change) an initial child support award will have to show that circumstances have changed substantially—for example that one parent has gotten a much better paying job or that parenting time has changed considerably.
-A parent can also request a modification if there has been a change in the child support guidelines that would significantly affect the support amount.
+In Idaho, the obligation to pay child support ordinarily ends when a child turns 18 and is no longer attending high school, or when a current high school student turns 19.
+A parent who wants to modify (change) an initial child support award will have to show that circumstances have changed substantially.
+A substantial change in circumstances may be a parent’s new job, a serious medical issue, a major change in parenting time, or one parent’s international relocation.